Packers Sanitation Services illegal employment of children

-An investigation by the U.S. Department of Labor showed that more than 100 children had been working illegally for Packers Sanitation Services Inc (PSSI), a slaughterhouse cleaning firm, across the United States.
+An investigation by the U.S. Department of Labor showed that more than 100 children had been working illegally for Packers Sanitation Services Inc (PSSI), a slaughterhouse cleaning firm owned by Blackstone Inc., an American alternative investment management company, across the United States.
 According to the U.S. Department of Labor, a federal investigation discovered that Wisconsin-based PSSI hired at minimum 102 children aged 13 to 17 to perform nighttime shifts at 13 meat production sites in eight states.
 During the examination, it was found that children were using dangerous chemicals to clean meat-processing tools, including head splitters, brisket saws, and back saws.
-As a result, PSSI was charged $15,138 by the Department of Labor for each child, summing to a total of 1.5 million dollars.
+As a result, PSSI was charged $15,138 by the Department of Labor for each child, summing to a total of $1.5 million dollars.

 Background

 There was a 37% rise in child labor law breaches across the U.S. during the fiscal year 2022, with at least 688 children working in hazardous situations.
-Based on the Federal labor law, children under 18 are not permitted to work in meatpacking factories, and children are not permitted to work after 9 p.m. during the summer and 7 p.m. during the school year.
-Republican lawmakers throughout the U.S. have recently pushed for the extension of the types of approved job as well as work hours, although the Department of Labor has raised concerns over the increase of child labor violations have since 2015.
+By federal labor law, children under 18 are not permitted to work in meatpacking factories, and children are not permitted to work after 9 p.m. during the summer and 7 p.m. during the school year.
+Republican lawmakers throughout the U.S. have recently pushed for the expansion of the types of approved job as well as work hours, although the Department of Labor has raised concerns over the increase in child labor violations since 2015.